Skorpion96/unisoc-su/README.md

 # unisoc-su
-A method for [CVE-2025-31710](https://nvd.nist.gov/vuln/detail/CVE-2025-31710) and to connect to cmd_skt abstract socket to obtain a root shell on unisoc unpatched devices
+A method for [CVE-2025-31710](https://nvd.nist.gov/vuln/detail/CVE-2025-31710) and to connect to cmd_skt abstract socket to obtain a root shell on unisoc unpatched models

 Before everyone screams, Unisoc itself authorized me to publish this after [CVE-2025-31710](https://nvd.nist.gov/vuln/detail/CVE-2025-31710) bullettin, so stay quiet.